farbod271/farbod271/README.md

   </p>

 <p>
-Deggenhub: A full-stack app for the community of Deggendorf with live Weather!
+Deggenhub: A full-stack app for the community of Deggendorf with live Weather!<br>
+Technologies: the app uses a wide range of technologies.
+On the backend it makes API calls, has custom user authentication, retrieves information from databases, caches them and much more!
 </p>

   <a href="https://deggenhub.de" target="_blank">Live Website</a>